 The Apuldram Centre is governed by a Board of voluntary Trustees, appointed according to the Charity’s Articles of Association.
 They play a vital role, bringing passion and commitment as well as sharing their range of skills and experience.
 The Board meets regularly throughout the year and recognises that good governance is essential for the success of The Apuldram Centre.
 In conjunction with the management team, the Board sets the long-term vision and protects the reputation and values of the organisation by providing strong leadership and by demonstrating their decision-making and accountability.

 Paul Reed – Chair

-Paul has been a volunteer at the Apuldram Centre since 2005 and a Trustee since November 2007.
-Paul also runs Apuldram’s 100 Club, raising funds each month for the Centre and produces the Apuldram News and general publicity.
+Paul has been a volunteer at the Apuldram Centre since 2005 and a Trustee since November 2007; he also produces the Apuldram News and general publicity.

-Paul’s pre-Apuldram life included 26 years as a social worker in the criminal and civil justice system, five of which were in the family court setting, helping divorced families to resolve issues in respect of residence and contact with the children.
+Paul’s pre-Apuldram life included 26 years as a social worker in the criminal and civil justice systems.

-Other interesting facts: Paul set up the Chichester Gateway Club (under the aegis of Mencap) in 1981; his leisure activities include Tai Chi, Pilates and playing badminton and racketball.
+In 1981 Paul set up the Chichester Gateway Club (under the aegis of Mencap); his leisure activities include cycling, Pilates and playing badminton and racketball.

 Oliver is a Chartered Surveyor and has been in practice in Chichester since 1979.
 He lives with his family in Bosham and has been involved with Apuldram for more than 20 years.
 He was previously actively involved with the Chichester Down Syndrome Support Group.
 He provides specific support to the organisation in the management of its properties and with its business planning.